hackforla/peopledepot/docs/contributing/howto/create-initial-data-migrations.md

 You must have Docker installed

-The initial data exists in a Google spreadsheet, such as [this one for People Depot][pd-data-spreadsheet].
-There should be individual sheets named after the model names the data correspond to, such as `ProgramArea - Data`.
+The initial data exists in a Google spreadsheet, [PD: Seed Data](https://docs.google.com/spreadsheets/d/1LW6YOsJaaaWifnG3BViE4lgrsjf5FWHktI8MyS-4VbY).
+There are individual sheets named after the model names the data correspond to, such as "ProgramArea - Data".
 The sheet name is useful for us to identify the model it corresponds to.

 The sheet should be formatted like so: